mozilla/policy-templates/README-new.md

 }
 ```
 ### Extensions
-Controls the installation, uninstallation and locking of extensions.
+Control the installation, uninstallation and locking of extensions.

 `Install` is a list of URLs or native paths for extensions to be installed.